JacopoLevati-Creator/Limitless-Wheels/README.md

 - End-of-Experience Event: A rewarding conclusion signaled by a doorbell, reinforcing accomplishment.

 #### Navigation System
-The movement system is designed to be completely hands-free using an eye-tracking interface.
-Users look at directional arrows to move along the horizontal axis.
-This system provides:
+The movement system is designed to be completely hands-free, using an eye-tracking interface for navigation.
+Users can move along the horizontal axis by looking at directional arrows displayed in front of the camera.
+These arrows adjust dynamically, following the rotation of the user’s head, allowing for a natural and intuitive way to control movement.

+This system offers several key benefits:
-- Intuitive Movement without requiring controllers.
+- Intuitive Movement – No need for controllers, making navigation seamless.
-- Focus on Tasks rather than on navigation mechanics.
+- Focus on Tasks – Users can concentrate on interactions rather than on movement mechanics.
-- Increased Accessibility for individuals with limited hand function.
+- Increased Accessibility – Ideal for individuals with limited hand function, ensuring a more inclusive experience.

 #### Object Interaction System
 Using a Touch & Grabbable System in Unity, users can: